 The Workhouse makes available space and facilities for community organisations and for creative enterprises.
 We are encouraging local initiatives and contributing to rural regeneration.

 Refurbishment of the building is in progress, with much of the work carried out by volunteers using recycled materials wherever possible.
 A Conservation Management Plan has been drawn up, and all work is designed to accord with established conservation principles and with the building’s listed status.

 The Workhouse History Group is carrying out research into the history of the building and of the Llanfyllin Poor Law Union.
-It has collaborated with The National Archives to catalogue the extensive, untapped collection of material held at Kew and has digitised the minutes of the Llanfyllin guardians in Powys Archives.This led in 2016 to the opening of the Workhouse History Centre, Wales’s only workhouse museum, open daily free of charge.
+It has collaborated with The National Archives to catalogue the extensive, untapped collection of material held at Kew and has digitised the minutes of the Llanfyllin guardians in Powys Archives.This led in 2016 to the opening of the Workhouse History Centre, Wales’s only workhouse museum funded by the Heritage Lottery Fund and now open daily free of charge.

 The restoration of this historic building presents a huge challenge and we cannot do it without the help of our supporters.
 We are looking for volunteers to help us with many aspects of the development and there are a number of ways to get involved.

 To receive regular updates about events and restoration please check the website regularly and become a member for only £1 a month!!!
 Download the form from this website, fill it in and send it to us at:

 Thanks, small yet regular donations from our supporters are essential for the project

 Here’s a trailer to our DVD, which you can buy HERE